MansiShinde/ResumeScreeningUsingNLP/README.md

 # Resume Screening Using NLP

-The task here is to select top 5 resumes/people based on their resume for a particular Job posting.
+The Project is to select top 5 resumes/people based on their resume for a particular Job posting.

 Step 1: Extract all the relevant keywords related to the job post from job description, and create a keyword dictionary - ds_keywords.ipynb